SerSurguchev/YOLO_int8_calibration/README.md

-# Post-Training Quantization Using Calibration.
+# Post-Training Quantization Using Calibration

 1) This project is based on [ultralytics/yolov5](https://github.com/ultralytics/yolov5).
 Place install it first.